mui/material-ui/docs/data/material/discover-more/related-projects/related-projects.md

 # Related projects

-<p class="description">A carefully curated list of libraries that are worth having a look at.</p>
+<p class="description">A carefully curated list of complementary to Material UI libraries that are worth having a look at.</p>

 Since Material UI is an open-ended UI library, we do our best to ensure that it works well with other libraries and tools.
 Feel free to submit a pull request to add another project; it will be accepted if it is suitable.